 - Alternative Revenue Activities/Potential Partnerships

 A native of Philadelphia, Sean is a member of the Pennsylvania Mu Chapter and a graduate of Widener University.
 Brother Wagner holds a Master’s in Public Administration and Nonprofit Management from Northern Kentucky University (NKU), a Certificate in Executive Management from the University of Notre Dame, and is a Certified Association Executive as credentialed by the American Society of Association Executives (ASAE).

 A leader in his community and industry, Sean is currently an executive committee board member for the Go Norse Fund that supports NKU athletics and its student-athletes, a member of Widener’s Alumni Council, and a member of the City of Oxford’s Historic and Architectural Preservation Commission.
 He is a former board president of the Inner City Tennis Project, a non-profit organization that teaches health and life lessons through the sport of tennis in Cincinnati.
 Sean formerly served as a member of the ASAE Membership Development Committee, chaired the Fraternity Executive Association’s Annual Meeting Planning Committee for alumni/engagement programming, and volunteered as a Chapter Advisory Board member for both the Pennsylvania Zeta (Penn) and Ohio Theta (Cincinnati) chapters.
-He is also a graduate of Leadership 21, West Chester and Liberty (OH) Alliance’s development program for regional leaders and the Nonprofit Leadership Institute of Cincinnati’s EXCEL program.
+He is also a graduate of Leadership 21, West Chester and Liberty (OH) Alliance’s development program for regional leaders, and the Nonprofit Leadership Institute of Cincinnati’s EXCEL program.